ierg4210/shop-samples/SETUP-DEVENV.md

 (local-dev-env) $
 ```
 > You'll notice your virtual environment's name in front of your command line.

 > To quit the virtual environment: ```(local-dev-env) $ deactivate```

+> Notice that a new folder "local-dev-env" will be created storing the python packages. *Never commit them into git to save space.* Your remote environment don't need anything you just installed to run.
+So, exclude this folder from git's control by: ```$ echo "local-dev-env/*" >> .gitignore```

 ## Install the required packages under the virtual environment